Keep your mySAGOV account secure

 If you choose authenticator app

-5. Open your authenticator app on your mobile device and scan the QR code on the mySAGOV log in screen.
+5. Open your authenticator app on your device and scan the QR code on the mySAGOV log in screen.

 7. Enter a name for your device, for example "John's Samsung mobile".